hs950559/coryrylan.com/_posts/2016-11-15-angular-multiple-http-requests-with-rxjs.md

 </code>
 </pre>

-So in our example we capture the character and characterHomeworld Observable in variables.
+In our example we capture the character and characterHomeworld Observable in variables.
 Observables are lazy so they wont execute until someone subscribes.
 When we pass them into `forkJoin` the `forkJoin` operator will subscribe and run each Observable, gathering up each value emitted and finally emitting a single array value containing all the completed HTTP requests.
 This is a very common pattern with JavaScript UI programming.